The Best 9mm Glocks

 The G48 is a larger version of the G43X, sporting a half-inch longer slide and a slightly longer barrel.
 The G48 has a better sight picture and slightly more muzzle velocity than previous Glocks as well as an increased sight radius giving more accuracy for precision shots.

 If you’re wanting to concealed carry, the compact, Slimline frame of the G48 is ideal.
-I would go so far as saying that the slimmer slide and frame of the G48 makes it even easier to conceal than the G19.
+I would go so far as to say that the slimmer slide and frame of the G48 makes it even easier to conceal than the G19.
 The compact, single-stack design also means that it is more comfortable for those with smaller hands who dislike a double-stack grip.

 Of course, the one negative of this pistol is the capacity.
 The reduction in frame width and the single-stack magazine does mean fewer rounds as the magazine can only carry 10 at a time.